wro4j/wro4j-grails-plugin/README.md

      * The parameter used to specify headers to put into the response, used mainly for caching.
      */
     wro.header = null

+    /**
+     * The path to Wro.groovy.
+The file must be named Wro.groovy, but can be located anywhere.
+     */
+    wro.wroPath = "file:./grails-app/conf/Wro.groovy"

     environments {
       production {